yoelhalb-hitech/AutoMockFixture/Readme.md

    - In `Moq` the actual object has to be called explictly by doing `.Object` which is annyoing sometimes

 While AutoFixture helps with a lot of the setups, it does have many shortcomings, for example:
-   - When setting up generic methods, and defaulting to `Callbase = false`, as well as providing real arguments to the mock instead of mocks
+   - When setting up generic methods, and defaulting to `CallBase = false`, as well as providing real arguments to the mock instead of mocks
    - Inability to instantiate a ciruclar graph (i.e. an object `Foo` that has a ctor argument `Boo` that in turn has a ctor arg of `Foo` )
    - Inability to provide custom constructor arguments
    - We might want that a non mock object should be provided with mock arguments, (very useful when for testing when we want the SUT to be real but all arguments to be mocks)